 First and foremost, we’ll be needing a couple of things.
 The obvious one is a computer and in this case one running Windows.
 We’ll also require the swiss army knife of tag editors that goes by the name of TagScanner.

-You can also do this using Windows alone though your success is entirely dependent on whether it will be able to read these tags.
+You can however do this using Windows alone though your success is entirely dependent on whether Windows Explorer will be able to read your music file’s tags.

 1. Go to the folder containing the songs.